The Inheritance (play): Other notable productions

 Brazilian Portuguese language production of The Inheritance, called A Herança, premiered at Teatro Vivo, São Paulo, on March 9, 2023, and ran until April 30, 2023.
 The play was translated into Portuguese by Zé Henrique de Paula, who also directs and produces it.
 Bruno Fagundes, the other local producer, performs the role of Eric Glass in the Brazilian version.
 Due to its success, a new season, this time placed at Teatro Raul Cortez, São Paulo, premiered on June 1, 2023, and ran until July 30, 2023.

 A Danish language production of The Inheritance named Arven premiered at the Royal Danish Playhouse March 25, 2023 and ran until May 13 the same year.
 The production was staged by Thomas Bendixen.
 The production won the 2023 Reumert Award for Best Performance.
-The production opened again August 24, 2024 as part of the Royal Danish Theatre's 2024/2025 season and is set to open yet again August 22, 2026 as part of its 2026/2027 season.
+The production opened again August 24, 2024 as part of the Royal Danish Theatre's 2024-25 season and yet again August 22, 2026 as part of its 2026/2027 season.

-In April 2023 Canadian Stage announced that, as part of its 23/24 season, it would stage a production in Toronto.
+In April 2023, Canadian Stage announced that, as part of its 2023-24 season, it would stage a production in Toronto.
 The production was directed by Brendan Healy, Canadian Stage's artistic director, and ran at the Bluma Appel Theatre, Front Street East, Toronto in March and April 2024.

 In January 2024, The Inheritance had its Australian premiere at Melbourne's fortyfivedownstairs in a production directed by Kitan Petkovski.

-A Norwegian production of The Inheritance named Arven, like in Denmark, ran from February 8, to May 31, 2025 at Nationaltheatret in Oslo.
+A Norwegian production of The Inheritance named Arven, like in Denmark, ran from February 8 to May 31, 2025 at Nationaltheatret in Oslo.

-A Catalan language production entitled L'herència was staged at Teatre Lliure in Barcelona, and it ran from February 20, to March 16, 2025 and it was directed by Josep Maria Mestres.
+A Catalan language production entitled L'herència was staged at Teatre Lliure in Barcelona, and it ran from February 20 to March 16, 2025 and it was directed by Josep Maria Mestres.

+In August 2025, The Inheritance made its Washington D.C. regional debut at Round House Theatre, directed by Tom Story.
+The production—which features the first presidential election of Donald Trump in 2016—drew attention for its proximity to the capital during the first year of Trump's second term.